-When in the course of the operation of a corporation it becomes apparent that lack of income indicates the straight road to bankruptcy with losses to employes and creditors, the writer has always felt that it is far better to eease operations so as to pay payrolls and creditors one hundred cents on the
+When in the course of the operation of a corporation it becomes apparent that lack of income indicates the straight road to bankruptcy with losses to employes and creditors, the writer has always felt that it is far better to cease operations so as to pay payrolls and creditors one hundred cents on the dollar.

-Hence when it became obvious that the American Broadcasting System and more particularly Federal Broadcasting could not continue under the onerous burden of the lease arrangement with Donald Flamm's company, licensee of WMCA, of approximately \$13.000 per month plus all cost of operation of the station, it was decided to discontinue operation under this lease, pay our bills and employes out of the assets and then make other arrange. assets and then make other arrange-ments for continuing the network with another key station in Greater New
+Hence when it became obvious that the American Broadcasting System and more particularly Federal Broadcasting could not continue under the onerwith Donald Flamm's company, licen-see of WMCA, of approximately \$13-000 per month plus all cost of opera-tion of the station, it was decided to discontinue operation under this lease, pay our bills and employes out of the assets and them make other arrange assets and then make other arrange-ments for continuing the network with another key station in Greater New York.

-In order to pay off employes, the writer, with the help of James K. Norris. paid into the company on stock subscriptions which were not due, sufficient funds to pay also all current creditors.
+York.
+In order to pay off employes, the writer, with the help of James K. Nor-ris, paid into the eoupany on stock subscriptions which were not due, suf-ficient funds to pay also all current creditors.
 From present indications there will be a substantial surplus.

-I regret exceedingly the fact that our staff could not be given longer notice. but the time element in this case represented the difference between paying or not paving our creditors.
+I regret exceedingly the fact that our staff could not be given longer notice. but the time element in this case rep-resented the difference between paying or not paving our creditors.